xquery/xquerydoc/README.md

 * parsing of XQuery 1.0, XQuery 3.0 and other variants (MarkLogic)
 * pure XQuery parsing of xqdoc comments
 * generation of simple, customizable documentation
-* support for html, markdown output formats
+* support for html, markdown, raw output formats
 * recursive directory processing
 * Invoke from commandline or from within your own XQuery applications